sidpalas/devops-directive-website/content/posts/2021/04/tiny-container-image/index.md

 ]
 ---

 **TL;DR** I set out to build the smallest container image that I could that was still able to do something useful.
-By taking advantage of multistage builds, the `scratch` base image, and a tiny assembly based http server, I was able to get it down to 6.32kB!
+By taking advantage of multistage builds, the `scratch` base image, and a tiny assembly-based HTTP server, I was able to get it down to 6.32kB!

 {{< img "images/container-for-ants.png" >}}